 The most predictive factor for not getting treatment was suicidal ideation.
 People who had been seriously considering killing themselves (e.g., making suicide plans) were less likely to seek treatment.

 How to reduce barriers to receiving treatment for depression?

-The next step in this line of research is determining how to minimize barriers.
+The next step in this line of research is determining how to minimize the barriers.

 In conclusion, both practical and psychological barriers to treatment need to be addressed.
 Practical barriers include cost concerns (whether real or assumed), availability of transportation, not knowing where to go for treatment, etc. Psychological barriers include obstacles such as worries about stigmatization and doubts about the effectiveness of treatment.
 Addressing both barriers will increase the likelihood that millions of depressed Americans will receive needed treatment for depression.